User-generated content strategies: why customers are your best marketers

 Automatic content curation

-UGC offers interesting possibilities for AI-driven marketing.
+For AI-driven marketing, UGC offers interesting possibilities.
 In our article on AI agents for marketing, we discuss how AI can help manage large volumes of UGC.
-Also, AI content creation can supplement UGC with personalized responses.
+AI content creation can also complement UGC with personalized responses.

 Video-first approach